 Most of the Tofino restaurants and smaller establishments listed above came recommended to me by both visitors and locals themselves but, if you have your own recommendations, I (and my readers) would love to read them, so feel free to leave a comment below.

-Although my meal at RedCan Gourmet was discounted and dinner at The Pointe Restaurant complimentary, rest assured all opinions expressed in this post are my own.
+Disclosures: my meal at RedCan Gourmet was discounted and dinner at The Pointe Restaurant complimentary but rest assured all opinions expressed in this post are my own.
 I also earn a modest commission from Booking.com if you click on their link and make a reservation through their site (at no cost to you).
 Thank you for your support!